 As mentioned, our first year was focused on growth and we did $0 in revenue because I spent the year building and acquiring Steam groups, providing value, and establishing my brand.

-The second year, when I started charging for services, we did around $15,000 in revenue and approximately $12,000 of that was profit.
+The second year, when I started charging for services, we did around 12,000 of that was profit.

 The revenue was split in the following way:

 - Advertising for gaming companies & influencers - $9000

 - Twitch streaming - $1000

 At the end of the second year, we had built a substantial follower base: 20k on Twitch, 30k on Facebook, 80k on Twitter, 130k email newsletter, and 700k on Steam.

 This is when I made the biggest mistake of my startup career.

 I lost interest in the startup and gaming industry as a whole around this time, and it was also around when I graduated high school and moved to the US for college.